Rules & Regulations

 Which RIBO exams does the Institute offer?

-The Institute is able to support online registration for the following virtually proctored exams:
+The Institute is able to support online registration for the following exams:

 • RIB Act, Regulations & By-laws Equivalency

-• RIBO Auto & RIB Act Equivalency Exam
+• RIBO Ontario Automobile & RIB Act, Regulations, and By-laws combined Equivalency Exam

 How can I prepare for my RIBO exam?

-Preparing for your Level 1 (Entry Level) exam:
+Preparing for your Level 1 - Entry-Level Broker exam:

 If you prefer to learn on your own and set your own pace, then check out the study kit and online tutorial.
 You can work through the textbooks and use the questions in the tutorial to check your knowledge working independently at your own pace.